Amazon plans to sell $50 tablet - WSJ

-* Signed an agreement with Jordan Petroleum Refinery Company (JPRC) to facilitate a $1.6 billion expansion of its refinery in Zarqa, Jordan

-Sept 7 Online retailer Amazon.com Inc plans to release a $50 tablet in time for the holiday season, the Wall Street Journal reported, citing people familiar with the matter.
+Online retailer Amazon.com Inc (AMZN.O) plans to release a $50 tablet in time for the holiday season, the Wall Street Journal reported, citing people familiar with the matter.

 The 6-inch screen tablet comes with a mono speaker and is priced much lower than Amazon's Fire tablet, the cheapest variant of which is sold at $99.